China government spokesman says U.S. military may have brought virus to China

 “We have done a good job responding to it but ... the way that this started out in China, and the way it was handled from the outset, was not right,” said O’Brien.

-(the story refiles to corrects typo in headline)
+(This story was refiled to fix typo in headline.)

 Reporting by Gabriel Crossley; Editing by Peter Graff and Alex Richardson